alex-volosha/marvel-character-prediction/README.md

 `EYE` | Eye color of the character
 `HAIR` | Hair color of the character
 `SEX` | Sex of the character (e.g. Male, Female, etc.)
-`GSM` | If the character is a gender or sexual minority (e.g. Homosexual characters, bisexual characters) `ALIVE` | If the character is alive or deceased `APPEARANCES` | The number of appareances of the character in comic books (as of Sep.
+`GSM` | If the character is a gender or sexual minority `ALIVE` | If the character is alive or deceased `APPEARANCES` | The number of appareances of the character in comic books (as of Sep.
 2, 2014.
 Number will become increasingly out of date as time goes on.)
 `FIRST APPEARANCE` | The month and year of the character's first appearance in a comic book, if available